ItsMotive/Personal-Finance_Tracker/Readme.md

 ## Acknowledgments

-* Thanks to open-source libraries like Tkinter and Matplotlib.
+* Thanks to open-source libraries like Tinter and Matplotlib.
 * Inspiration from financial tracking applications.